Master of Business Administration (MBA) vs Master of Science in Accounting (MSA)

 - Less emphasis on leadership and cross-functional business skills

-Conversely, the MS in Accounting vs MBA comparison reveals a program designed for technical depth rather than breadth.
-The Master of Science in Accounting typically costs $30,000-$60,000 for the complete program and can be completed in 12 months of full-time study.
-This degree primarily serves accounting undergraduates who need to reach the 150 credit hours required for CPA licensure in all 50 states.
-The curriculum dives deep into advanced taxation, audit methodology, financial reporting standards, accounting information systems, and increasingly, data analytics and forensic accounting.
-Graduates typically enter public accounting firms (Big Four or regional) with starting salaries of $60,000-$75,000, or corporate accounting roles with similar compensation.
+The MS in Accounting takes a completely different approach.
+This degree emphasizes technical depth over breadth.
+The complete program typically costs $30,000-$60,000 and takes just 12 months of full-time study.
+Most students pursue this degree for one specific reason: reaching the 150 credit hours required for CPA licensure in all 50 states.
+The curriculum goes deep into advanced taxation, audit methodology, financial reporting standards, accounting information systems, and increasingly, data analytics and forensic accounting.
+Graduates usually enter public accounting firms—either Big Four or regional—with starting salaries of $60,000-$75,000, or take corporate accounting roles with similar compensation.

-However, for those committed to accounting careers, the MS in Accounting offers superior value.
-Public accounting firms increasingly prefer candidates with master's degrees, and the specialized knowledge accelerates progression toward partnership.
-The degree provides immediate ROI, with graduates typically breaking even within 3-4 years versus 5-8 years for MBA holders.
-Additionally, many accounting professionals later pursue an MBA after gaining work experience and clarity about their career direction, making the degrees complementary rather than mutually exclusive.
+But for those committed to accounting careers, the MS in Accounting offers superior value.
+Public accounting firms increasingly prefer candidates with master's degrees, and the specialized knowledge accelerates your progression toward partnership.
+The degree provides immediate ROI.
+Graduates typically break even within 3-4 years versus 5-8 years for MBA holders.

 Frequently Asked Questions